BDC Hamburger Icon

 Having a good performance management process in place can help keep employees on track with individual, team and company goals.

-3. Adjust employee responsibilities as needed.
+3. Adjust the employee’s responsibilities as needed.

 If the employee is putting in a lot of effort but still can’t reach their KPIs, they may not be the right candidate for that specific role.
-If they are a great employee otherwise, consider moving them to another position better suited to their talents.
-If the issue is more serious, such as a poor work ethic or bad attitude, the employee is unlikely to be a good fit long term, regardless of how you adjust their job.
+If they are a great employee otherwise, consider moving them to a position that’s better suited to their talents.
+If the issue is more serious, such as a poor work ethic or bad attitude, the employee is unlikely to be a good fit over the long term, regardless of how you adjust their job.
 [Read related article: Hiring for Attitude Over Experience: What the Numbers Show]

 “Attitude and work ethic are two things you cannot teach an employee,” Moreno said.
 “If an employee fails to deliver a strong work ethic and a good attitude each day, it’s time to part ways.
 Remember, your business is not personal, and you can’t keep it going if you let the wrong people hang out at your place of business all day.”